Read the TSV files, create an ODE model

 tf 100 1031 +- 51

-But, once this table measures 5 different quantities, we need to find the column of standard errors for each measured value according to some rule.
+But, once this table provides data for 5 different quantities, we need to find the column of standard errors for each of the measured values according to some rule.
 In addition, several different syntax rules for column names may sound intuitive:

 • length_m: length is in meters